pfrsch/pfrsch/README.md

 <img width="35%" align="right" src="img\octovii.png" />

 <h3>Hello, world! </h3>
 <p> I am a Computer Engineering student passionate about merging technology and creativity.
-With a diverse background in arts, design, and administration, I am always looking for innovative and disruptive ways to solve problems and create impactful solutions.
+With a diverse background in arts, design, and administration, I am always looking for innovative and disruptive ways to solve problems and create solutions.

 <ul>🎯 I'm currently learning
  <p> STEM, Web development and Linguistic.</p>